Xarond/Newborn/README.md

 #### `Color` player.favoriteColor()

 Returns the player's favorite color.
-It is used for the beam shown when wiring, placing, and highlighting with beam-tools (Matter Manipulator).
+It is used for the beam shown when wiring, placing, and highlighting with beam-tools.

 #### `void` player.setFavoriteColor(`Color` color)